InterjectionExpressions

 What does "piste" mean in Bisaya?

 "piste" means "darn / shoot / rats (mild expletive)" in Bisaya (Cebuano).
 A mild Cebuano expletive — less offensive than stronger words, common in everyday speech.
-It is used as a interjection in the Expressions category.
+It is used as an interjection in the Expressions category.

 How do you pronounce "piste" in Bisaya?